-Reihan Salam is the president of the Manhattan Institute and a contributing editor at The Atlantic.
+Reihan Salam is the president of the Manhattan Institute and a contributing writer at The Atlantic.
 He is the author of Melting Pot or Civil War?
 A Son of Immigrants Makes the Case Against Open Borders.

 When Narendra Modi led his Bharatiya Janata Party (BJP) to an outright parliamentary majority in 2014—a feat no party had been able to achieve in the previous 25 years of Indian politics—the hopes and expectations for his first term were straightforward, if lofty.
 Modi promised to build a “new India” that would curb corruption, spur economic growth, and advance the interests of the growing “neo–middle class” of erstwhile villagers striving to reinvent themselves as consumers.